damek/damek.github.io/_random/modded-nanogpt-walkthrough-I.md

 ### Up next

 I planned to write this in one post, but ran out of time.
-In part 2 of this post, I will introduce the Muon optimizer, the GPT-2 model architecture, and discuss the parallelism strategies for running the code across multiple GPUs.
+In [part II](/random/modded-nanogpt-walkthrough-ii) of this post, I will introduce the Muon optimizer, the GPT-2 model architecture, and discuss the parallelism strategies for running the code across multiple GPUs.